JadenGeller/JGLayoutDotSyntax/README.md

 Introduction
 =================

 JGLayoutDotSyntax provides classes and categories to make it easier to add NSLayoutConstraints.
 Rather than entering lengthy code that specifies the views, attributes, relationship, constant, and mulplier all in a single function (not to mention the reciever view that must add the constraint), JGLayoutDotSyntax allows relationships to be specified simply and concisely.
+Additionally, JGLayoutDotSyntax adds support for font size constraints by use of the JGDynamicSizeLabel subclass of UILabel.
+With this class, one can simply and set up the font size to adjust with the rest of the layout.

 Format
 =================